-The award is restricted to investigators who have completed their terminal degree and are currently at a rank of assistant professor or below.
+- The award is restricted to investigators who have completed their terminal degree and are currently at a rank of assistant professor or below.

-Applicants must be the first or senior author on the submitted paper, which must be original research on anxiety disorders, depression, and comorbid related disorders, focusing on neurobiology, psychosocial treatments, or experimental psychopathology.
+- Applicants must be the first or senior author on the submitted paper, which must be original research on anxiety disorders, depression, and comorbid related disorders, focusing on neurobiology, psychosocial treatments, or experimental psychopathology.

-Applicants must be members of ADAA, but we welcome new members, so interested nonmembers should feel free to join and then submit.
+- Applicants must be members of ADAA, but we welcome new members, so interested nonmembers should feel free to join and then submit.

 Submission Preparation and Review

 - Submissions should be sent to ADAA, in English, following the author guidelines for Depression and Anxiety.
 Word limits for this award are extended to 4,000 for original research.

 - Download the application to your computer.

 - Type in all the fields, including typing your name in the "Applicant Signature" field.

 - Save the document; rename it 2016_Awards_Klein_[YourLastName}; and e-mail as an attachment along with a copy o fyour manuscript.

 - Manuscripts will be peer-reviewed by a committee of researchers.
 Applicants cannot submit this paper to other journals during the review period.